 Customer support must constantly evolve to meet your customers’ needs and expectations.
 Gathering information and feedback will help refine your support and tell you if it is meeting (or below) expectations.

 Technology can help you provide great customer support, but the foundations are laid in practice.
-Lay the groundwork with these customer support best practices and your support will be off to a strong start.
+Lay the groundwork with this customer support best practices and your support will be off to a strong start.